420sourav/Building-Information-Modeling-Market/README.md

-# Why Is the BIM Market Booming in 2025?
+# Why Is the Building Information Modeling (BIM) Market Booming in 2025?
 Insights into Growth Drivers and Innovations

 The Building Information Modeling (BIM) market is experiencing unprecedented growth in 2025, driven by technological advancements, government mandates, and a global push for sustainable construction.
 The global [**Building Information Modeling (BIM) Market**](https://www.nextmsc.com/report/building-information-modeling-market-cm3056) size is predicted to reach **USD 21.72 billion** by 2030 with a **CAGR of 14.63%** from 2025-2030.
 But what’s fueling this rapid expansion, and how are innovations shaping the future of BIM?
 This article explores the key drivers and emerging trends transforming the BIM landscape in 2025.